VeeIsForVanana/MP2/README.md

 inputting a guess for the computer's code or to ask for a lifeline by inputting "lifeline#1" or "lifeline#2".
 The game will loop until a valid input is entered.

 When a valid guess is entered, it will be checked against the computer's code.
+Feedback will be given as follows:
+- `Red: x` when the player's input matches the computer's code exactly at x positions
+- `White: y` when the player's input has elements in the computer's code that are not in the right place at y positions

+If a lifeline is asked for, feedback will be as follows:
+- `lifeline#1` gives the player the value of a random element, but not the position.
+As a penalty, the player's turns increment by 1
+- `lifeline#2` gives the player the value and position of a random element.
+It then changes the hint code to reflect this.
+As a penalty, the player's turns increment by 2

+When the player's turns prevent them from taking a certain lifeline without immediately losing the game afterward, the game blocks use of that lifeline.

+### User Manual 2: `gui.py`

 ## Implementations